matipan/old-dotfiles/README.md

 dotfiles
 ========

 Here are my configuration files and folders.
-Im constantly updating my .vimrc and .vim, if you like my vim setup, feel free to clone it or simply use it as an example and make your personal configuration! :smile::+1:
+Im constantly updating my .vimrc, if you like my vim setup, feel free to clone it or simply use it as an example and make your personal configuration! :smile::+1:

 This is how my vim setup looks like.
 ![vim-config](https://github.com/kriox26/dotfiles/blob/master/vim-config.png)